ibm-cloud-docs/mqcloud/learn/mqoc_qm_plans.md

 ## Reserved Capacity Plan

-The Reserved Capacity plan enables a dedicated environment to be configured for queue manager deployment.
+The Reserved Capacity plan enables a single-tenant environment to be configured for queue manager deployment.
+The plan is purchased using Capacity Units.

-- An instance provides 5 VPC of capacity for deploying queue managers
+- A Capacity Unit provides 5 VPC of capacity for deploying queue managers.
-- It can take several hours to provision before it is available to use
+- It can take several hours to provision a new environment before it is available to use.
-- It is billable regardless of the number of queue manager deployments
+- An environment is billable regardless of the number of queue manager deployments.
-- It is only compatible with Reserved Deployment plans
+- Reserved Capacity Units are only compatible with Reserved Deployment plans.

-To use the dedicated environment create a Reserved Deployment plan and select the Reserved Capacity to use for deployment.
-Multiple deployment plans can be attached to a single capacity plan, in this case the capacity will be shared across the deployment plans.
+To populate a single-tenant tenant environment with queue managers, create a Reserved Deployment plan and select the Reserved Capacity plan to use for queue manager deployment.
+You will not be able to deploy queue managers with the Reserved Deployment plan without first having a Reserved Capacity environment.

-To increase the size of an existing capacity plan raise a [support ticket](https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-mqoc_report_prob) stating the new required size and the instance ID.
-The size of a capacity plan can be increased in increments of 5 VPC.
+Multiple Reserved Deployment plans can be attached to a single Reserved Capacity plan, in this case the capacity will be shared across the Reserved Deployment plans.
+To increase the size of an existing Reserved Capacity plan, raise a support ticket stating the new required size and the Reserved Capacity Instance ID.
+The entitlement of a Reserved Capacity plan is increased by purchasing additional Capacity Units which equates to increments of 5 VPC.

 ## Plan Features
 {: #plan_features}